ivober03/BattleShipNV/README.md

 ### 5: **`OpponentAI` Class:**

 The `OpponentAI` class represents the AI opponent in the game.
 It's responsible for generating its own game board and placing its ships randomly.
 The AI makes decisions on where to guess based on available information and strategies.
 This class interacts with the game through the `Battleship` class to provide a challenging opponent.

-The `OpponentAI` class represents the AI opponent in the game.

 Attributes: